AsherJingkongChen/video-compression-assignment/outputs/README.md

-# Assignment 1 code outputs
+# Assignment 1 Code Outputs

 ## Task 1

-Convert an image from RGB to YCbCr 4:2:0 and recover it.
+Convert an image from RGB to YCbCr `4:2:0` and recover it.

 Below are the metrics to compare the copied and transformed images in the RGB color space: